anant-j/CS1XA3/Assign3/README.md

 2. Can partially evaluate an expression (or fully)
 3. Can perform partial differentiation (symbolic)
 4. Can perform some simplification of expressions
-5. Can parse certain strings into an expression datatype (specify required format in documentation)
+5. Can parse certain strings into an expression datatype

 ## Part-1: ExprDiff.hs